TrellixVulnTeam/swahilipython_SCMU/Doc/library/threading.rst

 .. class:: RLock()

-   This class implements reentrant lock objects.
+   This kundi implements reentrant lock objects.
 A reentrant lock must be released by the thread that acquired it.
 Once a thread has acquired a reentrant lock, the same thread may acquire it again without blocking; the thread must release it once for each time it has acquired it.

-   Note that ``RLock`` is actually a factory function which returns an instance of the most efficient version of the concrete RLock class that is supported by the platform.
+   Note that ``RLock`` is actually a factory function which returns an instance of the most efficient version of the concrete RLock kundi that is supported by the platform.